pbaumstarck/jquery-nyan-bars/README.md

 jquery-nyan-bars
 ================

-Animated text progress bars parsed from a simple string language.
+Animated text and progress bars parsed from a simple string language.

+View a demo instance at: http://nyanbars.appspot.com/

 Create a progress bar: